StackVista/stackstate-docs/configure/topology/how_to_configure_component_actions.md

 ## Name

-A Component Action requires a name that is displayed in the **Actions** context menu; it is mandatory to provide a name.

-Please note that the Component Action name is case-sensitive.
+The component action's name is used to display to users which component actions are available.
+The component action's name is case-sensitive.

 ## Description